takukou/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a login system to protect the information.
+6. Should be able to launch application within 8 seconds.
+7. Should be able to perform add or delete function within a second.
+8. Should have a cloud system to backup data in case local data is not found or corrupted.
+9. Should be user-friendly.

 ## Appendix D : Glossary